AndersDeath/diary2/000-current.md

 # 11 April - Donnerstag - Berlin - 567 Tag der Einwanderung - Warm Sunny

 The day was nice.
 I was working on fixing interesting bug in XU company.
 It consumed almost all my day.
+Additionally I tried to do a checking of a car that I am going to rest on Sunday.